 The Cour Four is back (almost)!
-A new report from Deadline claims the CW hit has plans to ramp up production after halting in March.
+A report from Deadline claims The CW's hit has plans to ramp up production after halting in March.
 The fourth season ended three episodes short, but the fifth season, which is slated to start production the last week of August, will start with the episodes cut from Season 4, including Riverdale High’s prom and graduation.

 TV Shows Resuming Production In September

 The group is back in Season 4 of Stranger Things.
 According to The Hollywood Reporter, the Netflix series is set to begin production again, with a tentative start date of September 17.